Project-Faster/qpep/docs/user-manual.md

 * **local_address** : Public listening address on which the server receives quic connections

 * **local_port** : Public listening address on which the server receives quic connections

+* **external_address** : Address to force qpep to use a specific interface for making external connections

 \newpage